yonDest/MLX90614-Guide-Made-For-SparkFun-/README.md

-# MLX90614-Guide-Made-For-SparkFun-
-Setup guide
+# SparkFun's MLX90614 Sensor Guide

-A Short MLX90614 Sensor Guide
+A Short MLX90614 Sensor Program and Setup Guide

 University of Colorado